Virendra-Yadav/create-npm-package/index.md

 Click [here](https://www.npmjs.com/signup) to create account.

 ## Steps for create an npm package
-1. You can login by enter command in terminal
+1) You can login by enter command in terminal
 ```
 npm login
 ```
 It will ask your npm credentials, you have to enter them.

-## Create angular project
+2) Create angular project
-2. You have to create an angular project
 ```
 ng new PROJECT_NAME --routing --style="scss"
 ```
-3. Now you have to create the library i.e. your npm package for angular
+3) Now you have to create the library i.e. your npm package for angular
 ```
 ng g library LIBRARY_NAME
 eg : ng g library calc
 ```
-4. It will give you these files
+4) It will give you these files
 ```
 CREATE projects/calc/src/lib/calc.module.ts
 CREATE projects/calc/src/lib/calc.component.spec.ts